 Ethical behaviour is at the core of social work practice.
 It is a part of our everyday decision making and paramount to guiding our actions.

-All social workers associated with the Nova Scotia College of Social Workers must complete 5 hours of Social Work Ethics professional development over a 5 year period in addition to their annual 40 hours.
+All active social workers registered with the Nova Scotia College of Social Workers must complete 5 hours of social work ethics professional development over a recurring 5 year period in addition to their annual 40 hours.

 Examples of Ethics Hours

 - Free State Social Work: The Evolution of Social Work Ethics